 Q: I will be visiting Barcelona for the first time in May with my wife and son.
 I have heard that there are long queues to get in to see the Gaudí Cathedral.
 We have this attraction at the top of our list to visit.
-Do you have any advice on how to jump the queue so we don't waste our holiday time in a queue?
-My son is 8 years and I don't think standing in line for much time is going to go down too well with him!
+Do you have any advice on how to jump the queue, so we don't waste our holiday time in a queue?
+My son is 8 years, and I don't think to stand in line for much time is going to go down too well with him.

-1. The only sure way that I am aware of to be sure to avoid queuing is to buy your tickets online in advance before your visit
+The only sure way that I am aware of to be sure to avoid queuing is to buy your tickets online in advance before your visit.

-The advance tickets include a guided tour and you would jump the queues.
 You would need to print out your booking voucher and bring it to the meeting point at the appointed hour given the voucher.
-You will need photo ID for example a driving license or passport.
+You will need a photo ID, for example, a driving license or passport.

 If you do not want to book your entrance tickets in advance of your visit then you could try these following ideas to reduce queuing time:

 2. Aim to arrive as early as possible in the morning, when the attraction first opens the queues are likely to be shorter.
 This attraction is popular throughout the day however bearing in mind that the majority of tourists don't start sightseeing until after they have had breakfast you would expect to experience a shorter queue if you arrived first thing in the morning when the attraction opens at 09:00 in the morning.
 However even at this time you are likely to experience queuing if you are arriving during peak season but the queue will be shorter.
 There is a metro stop called Sagrada Família, right outside the Basilica making access to this attraction quick and easy for anyone in the city centre.

 The Sagrada Família express entry tickets are included FREE with the BCN Essentials Pass.
 Click here to learn more.

 Map showing the nearest metro